Gaiaocho/gaiaocho.github.io/_posts/2025-09-09-Sliding-Window-FIR-for-Audio.md

 A windowing function is a `smoothing`, what this enables us to do is basically smooth out the side lobs by multiplying it to the frequency response

-And hence we have `Sliding Window FIR filter!`
+And hence we have `Windowed FIR filter!`

 ##### Key Factors when Designing Filters
 - Sampling Frequency